reynolds-adam/reynolds-adam.github.io/_blog/How to Choose Program.md

 ### 2. Delivery

-Another important thing to discover is course delivery.
+Another important thing to consider is course delivery.
 Is the program available online or in-class only?
 One benefit of online programs, is the convenience.
 You can attend class from the comfort of your home without traveling to a university.
 This is especially important if you are working while attending school.

 Although online programs are more convenient, you miss out on several important benefits of an in-class program such as networking and relationship building.
-Graduate school is a great time to build connections and collaborate on difficult projects.
+Graduate school is a great time to build connections and collaborate on projects.
 While not impossible online, you cannot beat face-to-face interaction.

 ### 3. Name of degree